Who can make a Complaint?

 A complaint may also be made about a former regulated member within two years of the date that the individual ceased to be registered with the College.

 Under the Health Professions Act (HPA), any finding of unprofessional conduct made in another jurisdiction must be reported by the regulated member to any other regulator(s).
 This also includes findings of professional negligence.
-Additionally, a regulated member must report any conduct believed to be sexual abuse or sexual misconduct to the Complaints Director, even if the conduct occurs by a member of another regulatory college.
+Additionally, a regulated member must report any conduct believed to be sexual abuse or sexual misconduct to the Complaints Director, even if the conduct occurs by a regulated member of another regulatory college.

-Under the HPA, employers have a legal obligation to inform the Complaints Director as soon as reasonably possible if the employment of a regulated member is terminated, suspended, or if the member has resigned for reasons related to unprofessional conduct.
+Under the HPA, employers have a legal obligation to inform the Complaints Director as soon as reasonably possible if the employment of a regulated member is terminated, suspended, or if the regulated member has resigned for reasons related to unprofessional conduct.
 Additionally, a mandatory report must be submitted to the College as soon as possible where an employer suspects sexual abuse or sexual misconduct.